Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 : not really sure where the fuck this comes from but libmysqlclient

-seems to need it lel, can prolly find the proper version in the same directory tholibssl
+seems to need it lel, can prolly be found under /opt/homebrew/Cellar/zstd

 and libcrypto